oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 ## Deploy the Spring Boot Project

 You now have a Spring Boot application that runs on an embedded Jetty container.
 To deploy it to a production server, build an executable jar file using `./mvnw package`, copy this jar file (found in the `target` directory) to the server, and run it using java -jar <your jar file name>.jar.
-There’s no need for a separate web server since this jar contains an embedded Jetty web server.
+There's no need for a separate web server since this jar contains an embedded Jetty web server.

 For example, for this project.
 First, build the JAR.